yakenohara/ShellScript-expand-recurse/ReadMe.md

 Run the `expand` command recursively.
+You can try `expand-recurse.sh example` command after pulling this repository.

 # Installation